SaneBow/fewer-ctf-tools/README.md

 ### Why?

 I know, I know.
-There already exists some popular lists, like [this] and [this], but those lists are too perfect.
-I mean they almost include every tool you can find online, if you are a beginner like me, you may spend a lifetime trying and learning each of them.
-Even if don't need them all, say if you only need the tool for a specific type of CTF puzzle, you may find yourself spend a lifetime choosing between similar tools.
+There already exists some perfect lists, like [this](https://github.com/apsdehal/aWEsoMe-cTf) and [this](https://github.com/zardus/ctf-tools), but those lists are **too perfect**.
+I mean they almost include every tool you can find online.
+If you are a beginner like me, you may spend a lifetime trying and learning each of them.
+Even if don't need them all, say if you only need the tool for a specific type of CTF puzzle, you may find yourself spending a lifetime choosing among similar tools.

 ### What's in this list: